 Corporate & Reverse Contingency Representation

-The legal departments of three of the largest auto dealer groups in the country asked NPR to evaluate their claims in the largest automotive parts antitrust class action in U.S. history.
-We advised them that opting out of the pending class settlements, and hiring NPR to bring their claims outside of the class claims, could maximize their recovery.
-All three agreed, and opted-out more than 300 individual dealerships nationwide.
+The legal departments of three of the largest auto dealer groups in the country asked NP to evaluate their claims in the largest automotive parts antitrust class action in U.S. history.
+We advised them that opting out of the pending class settlements, and hiring NP to bring their claims outside of the class claims, could maximize their recovery.
+All three agreed, and opted out more than 300 individual dealerships nationwide.

 Similarly, for bankruptcy trustees we can pursue claims on behalf of the debtor that arose prior to—and in many cases, contributed to—insolvency.
 These claims range from breach of contract to fraud.
 Every dollar of recovery helps maximize the debtor’s estate, at a premium rather than pennies on the dollar.
 We are one of the few firms to represent bankruptcy trustees on a contingency fee basis, advancing all costs and expenses, so there is no risk to the trustee.